lvonkacsoh/Flow.Launcher.Plugin.IsPrime/README.md

 ## About

 Checks if the given integers are prime numbers.
-If the number is not a prime it tells you by which other number it can be devided.
+If the number is not a prime it tells you by which other number it can be divided.

 The screenshot shows all relevant edge cases.
 In case you are still unsure about what integers are consider consulting your favourite math tutor.